dojo/docs/quickstart/Animation.rst

 	:linenos:

 	var animation = dojo.fadeOut({ // returns a dojo._Animation
-		// this is the "magic object" used to define the animation node:"aStringId"
+		// this is an Object containing properties used to define the animation node:"aStringId"
 	});
 	// call play() on the returned _Animation instance: